nest/nest-docker/README.md

     # For other configuration options please change the 'Dockerfile'.
     # See: <https://github.com/nest/nest-simulator/blob/master/README.md>

+## Use it interactive

+	# Replace YOURPYFOLDER with the folder on our host.
+	# YOURFOLDER is the folder with your python scripts.
+    # /home/nest/data is the folder in the docker.

+    docker run -it --rm --user nest --name my_app  \
+      -v ~/YOURPYFOLDER:/home/nest/data \
+      -w /home/nest/data  \
+      nest/docker-nest-2.12

+After the prompt 'Your python script:' enter the filename of the script you want to start.
+Only the filename without any path.
+Be sure to enter the right 'YOURFOLDER'.

 ## Starting

     # docker run --user nest -it nest/docker-nest-2.12 /bin/bash